Pain · Mittelstand

 The Real Cost.

 1. Pipeline.
-Two to three years post-distributor, US OEM accounts beyond the anchor count: zero to two.
+Years after signing, US OEM accounts beyond the anchor account still sit close to zero.

 3. Hires.
-The replacement distributor search and the parallel US sales hire run $200k to $500k against a problem they cannot fix.
+The replacement distributor search and the parallel US sales hire spend real money against a problem they cannot fix.

 4. Capital.
 Inventory committed to the US warehouse against pipeline that does not develop.
 Working capital tied up in stock that turns once a year.